hosseind2017/login-logout-with-react-redux/README.md

 For run this project you must create a local postgresql database and config it

-then run project with "npm start"
+For run project:

+ npm install

+ npm start